 But I thought if this is the trade off, then I would rather deal with this than the pain.

 There shouldn’t have to be a trade off though.
-And I shouldn’t be wondering if my memory will come back or if I will stop being so damn tired all the time or if these are permanent side effects that I will have to learn to live with.
+And I shouldn’t be wondering if my memory will come back, if I will stop being so damn tired all the time or if these are permanent side effects that I will have to learn to live with.

-But that is can be the reality for those of us that have been on Lupron.
-I am not ashamed or embarrassed of my choice; it was something I had to do.
+But this can be the reality for those of us that have been on Lupron.
+And I am not ashamed or embarrassed of my choice; it was something I had to do.

-I do wish I hadn’t gone on it & had the surgery instead but I’m not looking back now, only moving forward & sharing my experience so others can be more aware.
+I wish I hadn’t gone on Lupron & had the surgery instead; but I’m not looking back now, only moving forward & sharing my experience so others can be more aware.